-LH Learning Hour Content Learning Objective Goal Title Fine Learning Objective Description 1 Moving from a Culture of Niceness to a Good environment for learning An understanding of the meaning of a good environment for learning You can describe the difference between a "Culture of Niceness" and a "Good environment for learning".
-You understand the concepts "assimilation" and "accommodation".
-You understand the importance of making preconceptions visible.
-You can give examples of different strategies for making preconceptions visible.
-You can reflect on how to handle your own preconceptions in relation to your role as a facilitator.
-2 The risk of falling into the activity trap An increased ability to break the barrier "not thinking through all possibilities" You can describe the barrier "not thinking through all possibilities" and why it is a problem in a learning community.
-You understand the meaning of "activity trap".
-You can carry out the "activity trap checklist" in a meeting where you are a participant.
-You can reflect on how the "activity trap checklist" can contribute to the quality of a meeting.
-You can reflect on how an "activity trap checklist" can contribute to your role as a facilitator.
-3 To collect contradictory evidence An increased ability to use mistakes as opportunities for learning You can describe the resistance barrier "to confirm hypotheses" and why it is a problem in a learning community.
-You can give examples of different strategies for breaking the confirmation bias.
+LH Learning Hour Content Learning Objective Goal Title Fine Learning Objective Description 1 From a culture of niceness to a good environment for learning An understanding of the meaning of a good environment for learning You can describe the difference between a "culture of niceness" and a "good environment for learning".
+You understand the concepts of assimilation and accommodation.
+You understand the importance of making preconceived notions in the light.
+You can give examples of different strategies for raising preconceived notions.
+You can reflect on your own preconceived assumptions in relation to your role as a facilitator.
+2 To anchor activities in internship problems An increased ability to break the barrier "not thinking through all possibilities" You can describe the barrier "not thinking through all the possibilities" and why it is a problem in a network.
+You understand the meaning of "activity trap control".
+You can carry out the "activity trap check" in a meeting where you are a participant.
+You can reflect on how the "activity trap control" can contribute to the quality of a meeting.
+You can reflect on how "activity trap control" can contribute to your role as a facilitator.
+3 To obtain contradictory evidence An increased ability to break the barrier "to confirm hypotheses" You can describe the barrier "to confirm hypotheses" and why it is a problem in a network.
+You can give examples of different strategies for breaking the confirmation lesion bias.
 You can act as a "critical friend" in a meeting where you are a participant.
 You can reflect on how "critical friends" can contribute to the quality of a meeting.
-5. You can reflect on how "critical friends" can contribute to your role as a facilitator.
-4 To see mistakes as opportunities for learning An increased ability to break the barrier "to see oneself as an exception" You can give examples of why mistakes are important in a good learning environment.
-You can explain the difference between a fixed and a growth 5 From knowing to doing An increased understanding of how to facilitate learning in a community You can reflect on your knowledge about how you as a facilitator can work to break barriers to learning.
-You can, together with others, reflect on the group's knowledge about how to break barriers.
-You can set goals for the continued work in your own network or learning community.
-You can plan for different tools to use in relation to your own network or learning community.
-You can reflect on your own continued learning in the role of a facilitator.
+You can reflect on how "critical friends" can contribute to your role as a facilitator.
+4 To see mistakes as opportunities for learning An increased ability to break the barrier "to see oneself as an exception" You can describe the barrier "to see oneself as an exception" and why it is a problem in a network.
+You can give examples of why mistakes are important in a good learning environment.
+You can explain the difference between a fixed and a growth mindset.
+You can reflect on how a fixed and a growth mindset could be in expressed in a meeting.
+You can reflect on how you as a facilitator can promote a dynamic mindset where mistakes are seen as an opportunity for learning.
+5 From knowing to doing An increased understanding of how to facilitate learning You can reflect on your own collective lessons about how you as a facilitator can work to break barriers.
+You can, together with others, reflect on the group's collected lessons.
+You can set goals for the continued work in your own network.
+You can plan for different tools to use in relation to your own network.
+You can reflect on your own continued learning in the role of facilitator.

-CONTENT UNIT 19: Design and run Online Meetings and
+CONTENT UNIT 19: Design and run Online Meetings and Workshops

-Workshops